Pupil Behaviour and Discipline Policy

 The governing body reviews this policy every two years.
 The governors may, however, review the policy earlier than this if the government introduces new regulations, or if the governing body receives recommendations on how the policy might be improved.

-This is policy should not be read in isolation but should be coupled with the aims and ethos of the school.
+This policy has been written following consultation with staff and governors.
+This policy should not be read in isolation but should be coupled with the aims and ethos of the school.